 21 Re-expressing values

-Re-expressing values consist of changing the scale of measurement from what is usually a linear scale to a non-linear scale.
-One popular form of re-expression is the log which will be discussed next.
+Re-expressing variables involves changing the scale of measurement, typically from a linear scale to a non-linear one.
+Among the various transformation techniques available, one of the most commonly used is the logarithmic transformation, which will be discussed next.

-One of the most popular transformations used in data analysis is the logarithm.
+A popular form of transformation used is the logarithm.
 The log, \(y\), of a value \(x\) is the power to which the base must be raised to produce \(x\).
 This requires that the log function be defined by a base, \(b\), such as 10, 2 or exp(1) (the latter defining the natural log).

 \[ y = log_b(x) \Leftrightarrow x=b^y \]